Bloodshed in Harare as troops clash with opposition protesters

-HARARE (Reuters) - At least one person was killed in Zimbabwe’s capital Harare on Wednesday as soldiers stepped in to disperse stone-throwing opposition supporters who accused the ruling party of trying to rig Monday’s presidential election, witnesses said.
+HARARE (Reuters) - At least one person was killed in Zimbabwe’s capital Harare on Wednesday as soldiers opened fire to disperse stone-throwing opposition supporters who accused the ruling party of trying to rig Monday’s presidential election, witnesses said.

 Gunfire crackled in the streets while troops, backed by armored vehicles and a military helicopter and some with their faces masked, cleared the streets.